-As a Graduate House resident you have access to high-speed Wi-FI Internet from the bedroom of your suite.
+As a Graduate House resident you have access to high-speed Wi-FI Internet from the bedroom of your suite (ethernet cable not provided).
 Personal routers are prohibited in residence.
 Residents must agree to the terms on the Network Agreement as well as terms related to Maintenance and Internet on the Grad House website.
 For connection instructions, see our website.